El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 What Is La Niña?

-La Niña can be summarized as the weather and climate patterns that are formed as the result of warm water being shifted further away from the west coast of South America in the direction of the Southeast Asian coast.
+La Niña can be summarized as the weather and climate patterns that are formed as a result of warm water being shifted further away from the west coast of South America in the direction of the Southeast Asian coast.

 This causes colder than usual water to rise up near the west coast of South America.
 As a result, the Central and Eastern Pacific Ocean is a few degrees colder than usual.